frictionlessdata/tableschema-r/README.md

 ```

 Let’s create and read a table.
 We use static `Table.load` method and
-`table.read` method with a `keyed` option to get array of keyed rows:
+`table.read` method with a `keyed` option to get list of keyed rows:

 ``` r
 def = Table.load('inst/extdata/data.csv')